xpavlic4/book-extracts/sports/golf/Earn Your Edge - Decoding Excellence in Golf & Life.md

+# Pete Cowen
+* he told his students (pros) once you leave there is no way back to me unless we sign some kind of contract (get paid when top10) he also didn't want to be paid if a player didn't make cut
+* there has to be a meaning in every shot you hit
+* you are the best psychologist
+* when he was Irish coach he challenged 13yo Rory McIlroy to hit impossible high sandshot and Rory didn't give up and worked on that

 # Robert Rock | Ep/079
 * he was a teaching pro in UK, he drove the ball very well
 * he won some tournaments in his region and got invitation into European Tour events